 Why do dogs get scared of ceiling fans?

-If you’ve ever seen a dog freaking out over a ceiling fan, you might be curious as to why these normally fearless creatures are suddenly cowering in fear at the sight of a spinning piece of metal.
+If you’ve ever seen a dog freaking out over a ceiling fan, you might be curious as to why these normally fearless pets are suddenly cowering in fear at the sight of a spinning piece of metal.

 Well, there are actually a few different reasons why your furry friend might be reacting in this way.